 As the children move into Reception they are taught grapheme/phoneme correspondences (linking letters to sounds) starting with single letters and progressing to digraphs and trigraphs.
 This again continues into KS1 as children learn alternative phonemes for graphemes they know and vice versa.
 Throughout the scheme children are taught to blend phonemes for reading and segment them for spelling.

 As they move through the framework there is an increasing emphasis on spellings and investigating and learning spelling patterns.
-Staff and children use a range of supporting materials including resources from Letters and Sounds, Jolly Phonics, Phonics Play and Geraldine Giraffe with Mr. Thorne.
+Staff and children use a range of supporting materials including resources from Letters and Sounds, Jolly Phonics and Phonics Play.

 At the centre of our reading scheme we have Pearson’s Phonics Bug which are fully decodable and comics for phonics.
 In the early stages when children are all learning to read through a phonic led approach we also use Oxford Reading Tree Floppy’s Phonics and Songbirds, Collins Big Cat Phonics, Dandelion Launchers from Phonic Books and Usborne Very First Reading.